-With cybersecurity issues in the news, such as the Meltdown and Spectre vulnerabilities, and the continuing threat of phishing scams, how can MIT community members best protect themselves and the Institute’s data?
+With cybersecurity issues in the news regularly, how can MIT community members best protect themselves and the Institute’s data?

 Knowledge and awareness are key tools in your cybersecurity belt.
 If you understand how cyberattacks work, you can reduce your chances of being deceived.